jhashikhar/digital-signal-governance/boundaries/what-dsg-is.md

 # What Digital Signal Governance Is

-**Digital Signal Governance — Boundary Document** Published by Shikhar Jha in association with Michvi LLP
+**Digital Signal Governance — Boundary Document** Published by Shikhar Jha in association with Michvi LLP | Version 1.1.0

 ---